IFRS 15 revenue policies, automotive, incentives, warranties, repurchase arrangements, bill and hold, significant judgements and estimates

 Industry: automotive

-Revenue comprises the consideration earned by the Group in respect of the output of its ordinary activities.
-It is measured based on the contract price, which is the consideration specified in the contract with the customer and excludes amounts collected on behalf of third parties, and net of settlement discounts, bonuses, rebates and sales incentives.
+Revenue from ordinary activities, including sales of vehicles, parts and accessories and services, is recognised when the control of the goods or services is transferred to the customer.
+Revenue is measured based on the contract price, net of variable consideration and any amounts collected on behalf of third parties.
+Revenue is measured based on the contract price, which is the consideration specified in the contract with the customer and excludes amounts collected on behalf of third parties, and net of settlement discounts, bonuses, rebates and sales incentives.
 The Group’s primary clients from the sale of vehicles, parts and accessories are retailers, fleet and corporate clients, and other third-party distributors.
 The Group recognises revenue when it transfers control of a good or service to a customer, thus evidencing the satisfaction of the associated performance obligation under that contract.

 Use of estimates and judgements (extract)